Siege of Yorktown (1862): Aftermath of Dam No. 1

 To Johnston, the naval bombardment of 30 April, and the initial Federal bombardment by the siege guns on 1 May were a signal that time was up.
 Johnston sent his supply train (which was small, because Yorktown was being supplied by water) in the direction of Richmond on May 3.
 That evening the rebels expended as much ordnance as possible to discourage pursuit, and when the last rebel infantry was clear, leaving booby traps and land mines in their works, the gunners set long fuses on the remaining powder and joined the retreat.

 Sometime after midnight on 4 May, two escaped slaves approached Hancock's brigade.
 They said the rebels were withdrawing.
 Hancock sent the message to Smith, who was awoken at 2 a.m. with this information, which was followed immediately by Lt.
 George Custer reporting he'd seen the same from a balloon.
 Still groggy, Smith sent the messenger up to Keyes, and ordered the pickets to investigate at dawn.
-Custer was not satisfied with this and rode forward to Brookes' Vermont Brigade and told him.
-He immediately woke his brigade and set them in place to make a dawn attack, and at 5.30 a.m. the Vermonters seized the fortifications they'd been repelled by on 16 April.
-Keyes' message apparently did not arrive until well into the morning.
+Custer was not satisfied with this and rode forward to Brookes's Vermont Brigade and told him.
+He immediately woke his brigade and set them in place to make a dawn attack, and at 5:30 a.m. the Vermonters seized the fortifications they'd been repelled by on 16 April.
+Keyes's message apparently did not arrive until well into the morning.

-Meanwhile, sometime between 3.15 and 4.00 a.m., General Jameson, the General of the Trenches for the day, was informed that there were explosions in Yorktown and picket firing.
+Meanwhile, sometime between 3:15 and 4:00 a.m., General Jameson, the General of the Trenches for the day, was informed that there were explosions in Yorktown and picket firing.
 He woke General Porter, the Director of the Siege, with the information.
 Porter looked through at Yorktown and dismissed the rumour that the rebels were retreating.
-However at 4.30 a.m. three rebel soldiers surrendered to the Federals and were brought to Jameson.
+However, at 4:30 a.m. three rebel soldiers surrendered to the Federals and were brought to Jameson.
 He went back to Porter who this time accepted the information, ordering that reconissances be immediately sent out and for several regiments to occupy Yorktown at dawn.

-At 5.30 a.m. the news reached McClellan's HQ.
+At 5:30 a.m., the news reached McClellan's HQ.
 Awoken by the news he then telegraphed Sumner, Smith and Porter to push forward and ascertain the truth of the matter.
 Other news soon came in, and McClellan ordered a general pursuit.
 He sent cavalry under Brig.
 Gen. George Stoneman in pursuit and ordered Brig.
 Gen. William B. Franklin's division to reboard Navy transports, sail up the York River, and cut off Johnson's retreat.
 The stage was set for the subsequent Battle of Williamsburg and Battle of Eltham's Landing.